the-COH/resources/readme.md

 ##### Is there a websockets (WSS) RPC I can use?

-Yes, `wss://canto.gravitychain.io:8546`.
+Yes, `wss://canto.gravitychain.io:8546` and `wss://canto.dexvaults.com/ws`.

+##### Is there anywhere I can get a dedicated Canto node?

+Yes, [Ansybl](https://www.ansybl.io/) offers dedicated, hosted Canto nodes.

 ##### The throughput/reliability of the public RPCs isn't good enough, what should I do?

-If your application requires very high throughput/reliability, consider [setting up your own node](https://docs.canto.io/canto-node/validators).
+If your application requires very high throughput/reliability, consider renting a dedicated Canto node (see aboev) or [setting up your own node](https://docs.canto.io/canto-node/validators).

 ##### Is there a public archive RPC?